 The ADA Foundation works to improve the public's oral health through a variety of grants, scholarships, and awards that support oral health education programs.
 Please see the below program descriptions and guidelines for complete information, and check this website for updates.

-- Nominee must be either a dental student, graduate student, or resident enrolled in an accredited dental school education program, or an early-career dentist under the age of 40 or in his/her first five years of professional work following residency;
+- Applicant must be either a dental student, graduate student, or resident enrolled in an accredited dental school education program, or an early-career dentist under the age of 40 or in his/her first five years of professional work following residency;

 - The ability to create a vision;